Nauru Airlines: Services provided to Norfolk Island

 Norfolk Island's Norfolk Jet Express and Norfolk Air had chartered Nauru Airlines to fly services between Norfolk Island and Brisbane, Newcastle, Melbourne and Sydney.
 Norfolk Jet Express went out of business on 4 June 2005.
 A government operated airline, called Norfolk Air, was then established but with no aircraft of its own, Qantas operated the flights from 11 June 2005 using Air Nauru's Boeing 737-400.
 This arrangement ceased later that year, when the aircraft was seized due to Air Nauru's own financial problems.
 Other airlines filled the gap for Norfolk Air, but Air Nauru again started providing aircraft for Norfolk Air flights in April 2009.
 The Norfolk government closed down Norfolk Air in March 2012, with a new agreement that Air New Zealand would take over the Norfolk Island flights, using its own aircraft.

 Fleet

-As of August 2025, Nauru Airlines operates the following aircraft:
+As of August 2025, Nauru Airline operates an all-Boeing 737 fleet composed of the following aircraft: